-How long does it take to learn a martial art, with decent proficiency as a beginner?
-And what exactly is beginner’s proficiency in martial arts?
+How long does it take to learn a martial art, as a beginner?
+When would you get good enough to use it?
+And what exactly does proficiency in martial arts mean to a beginner?

 The first time you feel like you’ve internalized a technique (with decent skill) is a life-changing experience.
 You grow more confident and become less shy when training.